elixir-europe/biohackathon-europe/projects.md

 > Projects will be evaluated based on:
 > - Commitment to attending
 > - Collaboration
-> - Balance between veterans & newcomers
+> - Balancing veterans and newcomers
 > - Alignment with ELIXIR’s 2024–2028 Scientific Programme
 > - Novelty
 > - Feasibility